Maksims-Kolcovs/TicTacToe_Game_AndroidStudio-JAVA/README.md

 1. This project was inspired by and partially based on examples from:
 "Tic-Tac-Toe Game in Java", GeeksforGeeks, available at: https://www.geeksforgeeks.org/tic-tac-toe-game-in-java/

-his project was developed with the assistance of OpenAI's ChatGPT, which provided support for programming advice, debugging, and additional feature suggestions.
+his project was developed with the assistance of OpenAI's ChatGPT, which provided support for programming advice, debugging, and additional feature suggestions and .MD file.

 - Tool: [ChatGPT, OpenAI](https://openai.com/chatgpt)
 - Period of assistance: April 2025